samunplugged/aem-clientlib-webpack-plugin/README.md

 module.exports = {
   // context: this sets the base directory of your project from which all other paths are derived
   context: __dirname,

   // watchPaths: an array of path you want to observe for change.
-Even without this option, the webpack plugin will run on successful builds.
-This option is here in case you want to sync files outside of your 'ui' code folder.
-This is relative to 'context' and if this is not specified all of 'context' will be watched which can cause multiple generation of clientlibs.
+  // Even without this option, the webpack plugin will run on successful builds.
+  // This option is here in case you want to sync files outside of your 'ui' code folder.
+  // This is relative to 'context' and if this is not specified all of 'context'
+  // will be watched which can cause multiple generation of clientlibs.
   watchPaths: [
     // any changes to matching files will result in generation of client libs and if sync is enabled they will be synced {path: Path.resolve(__dirname, '../legacy-code/js'), match: "**"},
     // if the syncOnly option is set to true then clients won't be generated, but those files will be synced to AEM server {path: Path.resolve(__dirname, '../'), match: "**/jcr_root/apps/**/*.html", syncOnly: true}
   ]

   // logLevel: this sets the log level.
 You can specify 'info', 'verbose', or 'off'
   logLevel: 'info',

   // cleanBuilds: this clears the destination folders you specify for clientlibs
   cleanBuilds: true,

+  // cleanBuildsOnce: true (default) clears the destination folders you run webpack for first time.
+  cleanBuildsOnce: false,

   // libs: this is an array of objects. each object specify a 'clientlib' to be created
   libs: [
     {